 In addition to the management of dispatch teams, battalion chiefs may help organize fire prevention programs within the community.
 Battalion chiefs may also collaborate with the fire chief and coworkers to develop budget and resource management plans.

 Education and training requirements will depend on the fire department.
 For example, some departments only require a high school diploma and college level courses, as long as the aspiring battalion chief has several years of work experience.
 Other departments may require at least an associate's or bachelor's degree, such as the Associate of Applied Science in Fire Science or Bachelor of Science in Fire and Emergency Services Administration.
 Some in-house training on the procedures of the department may be required as well.

 Most battalion chiefs will stay in one department and gain the necessary experience by moving up the ranks from fire fighter engineer, to lieutenant and then captain.
 Additional knowledge of several fields and departments may also be required to supervise effectively.
 Prospective chiefs will generally complete a written and physical examination, as well as submit recommendations from their superiors.

 Salary and Job Outlook

-According to U.S. Bureau of Labor Statistics projections, first-line supervisors of firefighting and prevention workers, including battalion chiefs, should see a 5% increase in jobs over the 2014-2024 decade.
-These supervisors earned a median annual wage of $72,230 as of May 2015.
+According to U.S. Bureau of Labor Statistics projections, first-line supervisors of firefighting and prevention workers, including battalion chiefs, should see an increase as fast as the average over the 2018-2028 decade.
+These supervisors earned a mean annual wage of $80,310 as of May 2018.